 - Be referred for specialist or second opinion if they and their GP agree

 - View their medical records, subject to the Acts and associated procedure, and to know all NHS employees are legally obliged to keep the contents confidential.

 Changes to Procedures

-When changes are introduced to practice procedures that affect patients, we will ensure that these are clearly explained, by means of a brochure; waiting room noticeboard or individual leaflets, giving as much notice as practicable.
+When changes are introduced to practice procedures that affect patients, we will ensure that these are clearly explained in the waiting room noticeboard, individual leaflets, email etc and giving as much notice as practicable.

 To ensure the best possible knowledge of your personal health, these will be signed by your usual GP wherever possible.

 - Urgent referrals to other health and social care agencies will be made within one working day of the patient consultation.
 Where requested, our GPs will refer you to a private health provider.